 For more information, see Profile Your Source Data.

 Generate a new random sample

 When a dataset is first loaded into the Transformer, the default sampling collects the first N rows of data, depending on the size and density of each row.
 However, your dataset might contain variations in the data that are not present in this first sample.
 For more information, see Samples Panel .

-Cloud Dataprep provides useful features for checking that your data is consistent across its rows.
+Cloud Dataprep by TRIFACTA provides useful features for checking that your data is consistent across its rows.
 With a few recipe steps, you can create custom validation checks to verify values.

 In the data quality bar at the top of a column, you can review the valid (green), mismatched (red), and missing (black) values.